ucdavisdatalab/workshop_python_basics/chapters/01_python-basics.md

 Code you write is **reproducible**: you can share it with someone else, and if they run it with the same inputs, they'll get the same results.
 By writing code, you create an unambiguous record of every step taken in your analysis.
-This it one of the major advantages of Python and other programming languages over point-and-click software like *Tableau* or *Microsoft Excel*.
+This is one of the major advantages of Python and other programming languages over point-and-click software like *Tableau* or *Microsoft Excel*.

 Another advantage of writing code is that it's often **reusable**.
 This means